dopsi/mdl/README.md

 to display a Markdown file in the way *less(1)* does for text files.

-This program should be easy to extend using derivatives of the DisplayDriver class to have a new frontend and derivatives of the Parser class.
+This program should be easy to extend using derivatives of the DisplayDriver class to have a new frontend and derivatives of the Parser class (see the status.md file for more information).

 Usage
 -----